UBC-CIC/AI-Learning-Assistant/docs/text_generation/chat.md

 ### Import Libraries <a name="import-libraries"></a>
 - **boto3**: AWS SDK to interact with services like DynamoDB and manage resources.
+- **re**: The re library in Python is used for working with regular expressions, which are sequences of characters that form search patterns.
 - **ChatBedrock**: Interface for interacting with AWS Bedrock LLM.
 - **ChatPromptTemplate, MessagesPlaceholder**: Templates for setting up prompts in LangChain with chat history awareness.
 - **create_stuff_documents_chain, create_retrieval_chain**: LangChain utilities to combine document chains and retrieval chains for context-aware question-answering.